-- Dragon Ball Z: Goku's original power multiplier was the Kaioken which had him Turn Red and maxed out at 20x base power.
-When that wasn't enough to beat Frieza he transformed into a Gold Super Saiyan, 50x base power.
+- Goku's original power multiplier was the Kaioken which had him Turn Red and maxed out at 20x base power.
+When that wasn't enough to beat Frieza he transformed into a golden-haired Super Saiyan, 50x base power.

 - Lyrical Nanoha: Fate's base magical color is golden, which is said to be rare among mages.
 She's also one of the strongest TSAB mages and considered by many to be the fastest, hence her other title "Golden Flash."